Tanvi2509/MindMove-AI-Powered-Posture-Wellness-Monitor/README.md

 ### 1. Start the local server

-Open Command Prompt in the project folder and run:
+Open terminal in the project folder and run:

 ```bash
 python -m http.server 8000